Neuronauts

 What does Neuronauts involve?

 Students are invited to SWC to build systems and run their own behavioural neuroscience experiments.
-The neurokit (made up of a Raspberry Pi 4 microcomputer, Arduino microcontroller, an EMG sensor, and an Electronics and Breadboard starter kit), teaches students the physics behind common electronic devices and computer systems.
+The neurokit, which in past years has consisted of a Raspberry Pi 4 microcomputer, Arduino microcontroller, EMG sensor, robot rover chassis, Electronics and Breadboard starter kit, and more, allows students to apply in practice the physics and computer science theory they are taught.

 While designing their own experiments, students use the Bonsai and Python programming languages to analyse acquired data.